dibyendumajumdar/ravi/build-utils/README.rst

 build scripts.

-The unix LLVM debug builds enable 'ltests' and address sanitizer.
+The debug builds enable 'ltests' and address sanitizer.